Graduation

 Catherine Lopez-Gonzalez, Ph.D.

-Assistant Professor, Business; Program Director, Business Management Fast Track
+Assistant Professor, Business; Director, Business Management Fast Track

 John Lohrentz, M.S.